A-law algorithm

 An A-law algorithm is a standard companding algorithm, used in European 8-bit PCM digital communications systems to optimize, i.e. modify, the dynamic range of an analog signal for digitizing.
-It is one of two versions of the G.711 standard from ITU-T, the other version being the similar μ-law, used in North America and Japan.
+It is one of the two companding algorithms in the G.711 standard from ITU-T, the other being the similar μ-law, used in North America and Japan.

 For a given input $x$, the equation for A-law encoding is as follows:

 where $A$ is the compression parameter.
 In Europe, $A = 87.6$.

 A-law expansion is given by the inverse function:

 The reason for this encoding is that the wide dynamic range of speech does not lend itself well to efficient linear digital encoding.
 A-law encoding effectively reduces the dynamic range of the signal, thereby increasing the coding efficiency and resulting in a signal-to-distortion ratio that is superior to that obtained by linear encoding for a given number of bits.